Memorial service of Charlie Kirk: Analysis

-The service has been described as a political rally and Christian revival with calls for forgiveness and retribution.
+The service has been described as a political rally and Christian revival with calls for both forgiveness and retribution.
 Many noted the religious theming of the service, with a reporter from BBC News indicating that the decorations and theming were like evangelist Billy Graham's tent crusade from early in his career.
 Those speaking at the event also celebrated Kirk's Christianity while promising a new enthusiasm among young Americans for more traditional evangelical values.
 In an analysis for CNN, Zachary Wolf expressed concerns about Christian nationalism and the move away from the separation of church and state due to the heavy religious invoking by top Trump administration members.

 Others felt that the political unity shown by top Republicans speaking in honor of Kirk may unify and fortify the Trump administration and the Republican Party.
 Some commentators felt that the service showed how the loss of Kirk and his ability to unify many under Trump and Republican and conservative values would be missed, while also showcasing those that may step into political power after Trump.
 One reporter claimed that the memorial showed the collapse of Trump's popularity as he was allegedly overshadowed by speakers such as Tucker Carlson and Stephen Miller.

-Carlson compared Kirk's death to the death of Jesus: I can just sort of picture the scene in a lamp-lit room with a bunch of guys sitting around eating hummus, thinking about what to do about this guy telling the truth about us.
-We must make him stop talking.
-And there's always one guy with the bright idea, and I could just hear him say, 'I've got an idea.
-Why don't we just kill him?
-That'll shut him up.'
-The comparison drew criticism from some pro-Israel groups in the United States for allegedly implying that Jews or Israel were responsible for the assassination.